grantsrb/DocSap/README.md

 # DocSapp
-### _Epicodus:  Android Week 1_

 #### By _[**Satchel Grant**](https://github.com/grantsrb)_

 ## Description

-This is a minimal app that will link users to local doctors quickly and efficiently.
-There is currently limited functionality.
+This app links users to portland doctors by doctor specialty, doctor name, and/or user ailment.
+This is a prototype and is still in progress.

 ## Installation